 Push marketing involves direct response marketing or general advertising, including television/radio advertisements, billboards, personnel selling, trade shows, etc. Pull marketing is carried out through more subtle techniques, such as content generation.
 Some examples of pull marketing strategies are search engine optimization, social networking, blogging, strategic placement of a product, etc.

-Push marketing vs pull marketing – tabular comparison
+Push marketing versus pull marketing – tabular comparison

 A tabular comparison of push marketing and pull marketing is presented below.